Drought and water distribution

 Dike inspections

-The lack of precipitation causes the top layer of a dike to dry faster and may eventually cause cracking.
-In Hollands Noorderkwartier, the top layer of dikes is becoming somewhat drier, but no cracks have been observed.
-The dikes are safe.
-Our employees in the field are constantly alert to damage caused by drought.
-As soon as there is a significant rainfall deficit (from 225 mm), our inspectors go out to check dikes.
+The precipitation shortage may cause drought cracks.
+In Hollands Noorderkwartier, no problems are expected in the near future.
+So the dikes are safe.
+Our employees in the field are continuously alert for possible damages caused by drought.
+As soon as there is a significant lack of precipitation (from 225 mm) our inspectors go out to check dikes.
 In this way, cracks in dikes are identified and addressed in a timely manner.
 In this way we ensure safe dikes and residents keep their feet dry.

 Water availability in drought conditions